Articolo: When Luxury Lost Its Lust: How the Chase for Profits Opened the Gates to Counterfeits

 Luxury was never meant to be ordinary.
 It was never meant to be mass‑produced, diluted, or molded to fit the demands of investors.
 It was meant to be rare, deeply personal, and unattainable to most.

-Yet, as the industry chased global expansion, shareholder profits, and mass appeal, luxury lost its identity.
-The very thing that once made it extraordinary—its scarcity, its meticulous craftsmanship, its silent exclusivity—was traded for accessibility, volume, and market dominance.
+As the industry chased global expansion, shareholder profits, and mass appeal, luxury lost its identity.
+The very things that once made it extraordinary—its scarcity, its meticulous craftsmanship, its silent exclusivity—were traded for accessibility, volume, and market dominance.

 At PORSCIA YEGANEH®, we do not follow trends.
 We do not cater to the masses.
 We do not dilute the meaning of luxury.
 Instead, we create what cannot be imitated, what cannot be copied, and what will never be accessible to all.